 4.1 Sample input files and job scripts

-If you are new to running jobs on the Thunder cluster or if it has been a while since the last time you ran
+If you are new to running jobs on Thunder and/or Thunder Prime or if it has been a while since the last time you ran

 an application, it is highly recommended that you first run some sample jobs we provide before running

 your own jobs.
-On Thunder, users can copy sample input files and job scripts for various applications
+Users can copy sample input files and job scripts for various applications

 as they become available.
 Please check this directory frequently for the latest version of the job scripts.